Kaletra 200 mg/50 mg film-coated tablets

 - increased appetite;

-- abnormally high level of bilirubin (a pigment produced from the breakdown of red blood cells) in the blood
+- abnormally high level of bilirubin (a pigment produced from the breakdown of red blood cells) in

 - decreased sexual desire;